sderosiaux/every-single-day-i-tldr/README.md

 # 11-09-2022

+- https://medium.com/qe-unit/zalandos-quality-engineering-journey-from-monolith-to-microservices-5a7288a3759f Zalando’s Quality Engineering Journey — From Monolith to Microservices
 - https://softwaremill.com/implementing-raft-using-a-functional-effect-system/ Implementing Raft using #scala #zio #loom
 - https://kai-waehner.medium.com/streaming-data-exchange-with-kafka-and-a-data-mesh-in-motion-d3e7d24bf576 Streaming Data Exchange with #Kafka and a Data Mesh in Motion